dnut/clipboard-sync/README.md

 systemctl --user enable --now clipboard-sync
 ```

-If you don't want it to run constantly, only on-demand, forget about systemd, and feel free to directly call the binary:
+If you don't want it to run constantly, only on-demand, don't use systemd.
+Directly call the binary as needed:
 ```bash
 clipboard-sync
 ```